Peakboard/peakboard-templates.github.io/_extensions/Fritz-Smart-Home/cn.md

 title_text: Fritz Smart Home
 by: Peakboard
 description:
-  - eakboard Extension for AVM Fritz Smart Home.
+  - Peakboard Extension for AVM Fritz Smart Home.
 This is an example for connection to Fritz thermostats.
 lang: cn
 weight: 1000
 isDraft: true